A peek at Renewable Energy Group Inc. (REGI): Who has invested in It?

 Renewable Energy Group Inc. (REGI): Who are the competitors?

 The company’s main competitors (and peers) include FutureFuel Corp.
-(FF) that is trading 54.06% up over the past 12 months and Green Brick Partners Inc. (GRBK) that is 257.45% higher over the same period.
-REX American Resources Corporation (REX) is 89.99% up on the 1-year trading charts.
-Short interest in the company’s stock has risen 2.55% from the last report on Feb 11, 2021 to stand at a total of 4.97 million short shares sold with a short interest ratio of 4.19.
+(FF) that is trading 43.85% up over the past 12 months.
+REX American Resources Corporation (REX) is 62.82% up on the 1-year trading charts.
+Short interest in the company’s stock has fallen -2.62% from the last report on Mar 14, 2021 to stand at a total of 5.1 million short shares sold with a short interest ratio of 4.19.